Infant cognitive development: Language

+Empathy

+Empathy involves the ability to recognize one's own and others feelings, and regulate emotional response accordingly.
+In the first few days of life, babies are able to discriminate distress cues by human voices and cry when other babies cry.
+From 3–7 months, infants can identify sad vocalizations and facial expressions.
+From 5–10 months, they show a preference for prosocial characters in shows, being aversive to harm caused by others.
+Children at 24 months are aware of their wrongdoing, and show shame-like responses from 29 months.
+Infants with a secure attachment, related to consistent parental care, appear to show more empathy.
+This suggests that empathy is not an automatically developed skill, but one that is activated based on experience.

 Metacognition

 Self-awareness

 The most common technique used in research for testing self-awareness in infants is a mirror test known as the "Rouge Test".
-The rouge test works by applying a dot on an infant’s face and then placing them in front of the mirror.
+The rouge test works by applying a dot on an infant's face and then placing them in front of the mirror.
 If the infant investigates the dot on their nose by touching it, they are thought to realize their own existence and have achieved self-awareness.
 A number of research studies have used this technique and shown self-awareness to develop between 15 and 24 months of age.
 Some researchers take language such as "I, me, my, etc." as an indicator of self-awareness.

 Rochat (2003) described a more in-depth developmental path in acquiring self-awareness through various stages.
 He described self-awareness as occurring in 5 stages beginning from birth.

 Symbolic thought

 Symbolic thought refers to the ability to use words, images, and other symbols to represent words or feelings.
 During the preoperational stage a child's capacity for symbolism increases, this is shown by their increase in language use during this stage.
 This can also be seen by the way children play with objects, a stick becomes a sword and a box becomes armor.
 Children in this stage still might not understand that a map represents a real place, and that a picture of food does not have a smell.